 (2) A legibly dated U.S. Postal Service postmark.

 Note: The U.S. Postal Service does not uniformly provide a dated

 postmark.
 Before relying on this method of proof of mailing, an

 institution should check with the post office at which it mails its

 submission.
 An institution is strongly encouraged to use First Class

 (3) A dated shipping label, invoice, or receipt from a commercial

 (4) Other proof of mailing or delivery acceptable to the Secretary.

-The Department accepts hand deliveries at the address stated in the
+The Department accepts commercial couriers or hand deliveries

 A more detailed discussion of the student application process for